Masthead

 A

 Thank you for your question.
-The short answer to your question is, yes, the lead apron is adequate to protect you and the fetus from the radiation exposure.
-While we don't usually promote the use of a lead apron for work with most radionuclides, in this case the lead is also thick enough to offer some protection from the 99mTc used for the sentinel node cases.
+The short answer to your question is, yes, the lead apron is adequate to protect you and the fetus from the radiation exposure although we don't usually promote the use of a lead apron for work with most radionuclides.
+There is a minimal amount of exposure that would be received from the 99mTc used for the sentinel node cases.
+There is a much greater benefit for the use of a lead apron for the fluoroscopy than for the 99mTc.

 Kelly Classic